Janet Yang Productions

-Prior to HIGH SCHOOL MUSICAL, Yang produced the acclaimed film DARK MATTER a cross-cultural drama set at an American University, directed by celebrated theater director Chen ShiZheng and starring Chinese star Liu Ye and Meryl Streep.
+Prior to HIGH SCHOOL MUSICAL, Yang produced the acclaimed film DARK MATTER, a cross-cultural drama set at an American university, directed by celebrated theater director Chen ShiZheng and starring Chinese star Liu Ye and Meryl Streep.
 DARK MATTER premiered at the Sundance Film Festival 2007 and won the prestigious Alfred P. Sloan Award.

 Prior to her association with Oliver Stone, Yang got her start in production working closely with Steven Spielberg and his producers.
 In 1985, she was hired to be Spielberg's eyes and ears in China for the filming of the historic production of EMPIRE OF THE SUN (Warner Bros).
 She was responsible for liaising with both national and local levels of the Chinese government for its largest production to date.
 She then segued into a production position at Universal, supervising Spielberg’s Amblin account.

-Yang began her career in Hollywood when she was hired by several major studios to re-introduce American cinema to the Chinese marketplace after a long hiatus.
+Yang got her start in Hollywood when she was hired by several major studios to reintroduce American cinema to the Chinese marketplace after a long hiatus.
 From 1985 to 1987, she represented three major studios Universal,

 Before joining MCA/Universal, Yang was president of World Entertainment in San Francisco.
 She revived this small, local distributor of Hong Kong films, expanded it into exhibition, and was able to garner it the exclusive representation rights in North America for all films produced in the People’s Republic of China.
-These films include those of such now internationally prominent filmmakers such as Zhang Yimou and Chen Kaige.
+These films include those of such now internationally prominent filmmakers as Zhang Yimou and Chen Kaige.

 Janet Yang holds a B.A. from Brown University in Chinese studies and an M.B.A. from Columbia University.
-She is a member of the Academy of Motion Picture Arts and Sciences; a member of the Committee of 100, an organization of prominent Chinese-Americans; an advisory board member of Asia Society Southern California, and an advisory board member of CAPE, the Coalition of Asian-Pacific Americans in Entertainment.
+She is a member of the Academy of Motion Picture Arts and Sciences? a member of the Committee of 100, an organization of prominent Chinese-Americans? an advisory board member of Asia Society Southern California? and an advisory board member of CAPE, the Coalition of Asian-Pacific Americans in Entertainment.
 She has taught producing at the Sundance Institute and the Independent Feature Project.
 She is involved with a number of arts, community and political organizations.